better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Can I back up or mirror a GitHub project on Radicle?

 Yes!
-Publishing a codebase to Radicle is a great way to create a peer-to-peer backup of your repositories.
-Maintaining a mirror of a project on Radicle is as simple as pushing to another remote.
+Publishing a codebase to Radicle is a great way to create a backup of your repositories.
+Maintaining a mirror of a project on Radicle is as simple as pushing to multiple remotes.

 To create a mirror, follow the [getting started](getting-started.md) guide using your existing repository, which initializes your project, and push the code to the Radicle network with `rad push`.
-To synchronize state between your GitHub and Radicle versions, run `rad push` on the `main`/`master` branch after every change.
+To synchronize your GitHub and Radicle versions, run `rad push` on the `main`/`master` branch after every change.

 ## Can I replace GitHub with Radicle?